-You have moderate teacher motivation.
-Sometimes you are motivated by teachers and sometimes you are not.
-You may occasionally ask questions or try to get feedback from your teachers.
-If a teacher is nearby, it usually makes no difference in how well you work.
+You have high teacher motivation.
+You are usually motivated by teachers and other educators.
+You like it when you can ask questions and get feedback from your teachers.
+Having a teacher nearby usually helps you work better.

 These recommendations are based on your results.
 Read them and select the ones you think would work best for you.